Configuring cluster link aggregation

-- On the upstream switch, set LACP timeout to “short” to avoid long-duration traffic black holes on cluster nodes when the upstream switch is not notified of power down of the CLAG and its member interfaces until after LACP timeout.
+- On the upstream switch, set LACP timeout to “short” to avoid long-duration traffic black holes on cluster nodes.
+This setting is useful when the upstream switch is not notified of the power down of the CLAG and its member interfaces until after the LACP timeout.

-Make sure that you have created a cluster of Citrix NetScaler instances.
-The nodes of the cluster can be Citrix NetScaler instances on the same SDX appliance or on other SDX appliances that are available on the same subnet.
+Create a cluster of Citrix ADC instances.
+The nodes of the cluster can be Citrix ADC instances on the same SDX appliance or on other SDX appliances that are available on the same subnet.

 To configure a cluster LA channel by using the Management Service:

 2. On the Configuration tab, navigate to Citrix ADC, and then click Clusters.

 3. On the Cluster Instances page, select the cluster and click CLAG.

 4. In the Create CLAG dialog box, do the following: